Best Compression Vest for Autism & ADHD: 2026 Guide

 | Compression vest | Chest and shoulders | Transitions, classroom, therapy |

-| Compression shirt | Full upper body | All-day wear under clothing |
+| Compression shirts for autism | Full upper body | Discreet daytime wear under school uniforms or regular clothing |

 | Compression sleeves | Arms and wrists | Tactile stimulation, desk work |